michellevit/Production-Planner/README.txt

 --Restart computer
 -Start the Docker container:
--Open the terminal and navigate/cd into the project --Run 'docker-compose build'
+-Open the terminal and navigate/cd into the project --Start Docker (or make sure it is already running) --Run 'docker-compose build'
 --Then run 'docker-compose up'
---Note: it usually takes ~6 minutes for the react server to start -Initialize the Database:
+--Note: it may take ~5-8 minutes for the react server to start -Initialize the Database:
 --Run migrations for the database:
 ---In the terminal, navigate to the project root directory
----Run: docker-compose exec backend python manage.py migrate
+---Run: docker-compose exec backend python manage.py migrate -Populate the 'Dimension' DB Table:
+--In the terminal, navigate to the project root directory
----Run: docker-compose exec backend python manage.py import_products_to_db -To stop the Docker container:
+--Run: docker-compose exec backend python manage.py import_dimensions_to_db -Populate the 'Product' DB Table:
---In the PowerShell where Docker was started: execute ctrl-c -To clean/reset the Docker environment:
---In the PowerShell where Docker was started: execute ctrl-c then run 'docker-compose down' -After updating static files, navigate to the root directory and run: docker-compose exec backend python manage.py collectstatic --no-input
+--In the terminal, navigate to the project root directory
+--Run: docker-compose exec backend python manage.py import_dimensions_to_db -Complete the 'Preparing To Run In Development' (step 4) instructions

 ----------
 6. How To Start The Program
 -In PRODUCTION:
+--Option 1 (via Docker):
---Open the app by double-clicking the 'start-app.bat' file
+---Open the app by double-clicking the 'start-app.bat' file
 ---*Note: it may take several minutes for the frontend to boot up
 ---The frontend browser url should automatically open:  http://localhost:3000/
----Open the backend using the browser url: http://localhost:8000/ -In DEVELOPMENT:
+---Open the backend using the browser url: http://localhost:8000/ --Option 2 (via Terminal):
+---In the terminal, navigate to the project's root directory
+---Run: docker-compose up
+--To stop the Docker container:
+---Option 1 (via Docker):
+----In the Docker application, click the stop button
+---Option 2  (via Terminal):
+----In the PowerShell where Docker was started: execute ctrl-c
+-----To clean/reset the Docker environment:
+------In the PowerShell where Docker was started: execute ctrl-c then run 'docker-compose down'
+------After updating static files, navigate to the root directory and run: docker-compose exec backend python manage.py collectstatic --no-input

+-In DEVELOPMENT:
 --Start the server:
 ---Navigate to the django folder (in the terminal)